yogeshmpandey/yogeshmpandey.github.io/_posts/2018-02-09-Backpacking-Europe-bled.md

 <img src="https://i.imgur.com/SEOMLph.jpg" alt="BLED">
 >Ducks in the Cold water

 The circumference of the lake is around 7 km.
-Halfway through this is a steep hike towards Ojstrica.
-The people who were coming down told us not to go up as it was already 1 pm and snow was melting, making the who path pretty slippery.
+Halfway through the lake is a steep hike towards Ojstrica.
+The people who were coming down told us not to go up as it was already 1 pm and snow was melting, making the path pretty slippery.
 Due to this the path towards the Osojnica (another vantage point) was closed.
 But we started to ascend.

 I was indeed very slippery, I was wearing plain sneakers, which had a flat sole.
 This made the hike frictionless.
 I was skidding, slipping in every step I took.
 Somehow, I grabbed the branches and twigs to make it to the top.
 Remembering that hike today still gives me chills.